 5.45.4 Data rate monitoring

 The data rate is the measured UL and/or DL data rate for a QoS flow.
-Either the NG-RAN or the UPF may be required to provide the QoS Monitoring on the UL and/or DL data rate measurement.
+Either the NG-RAN or the PSA UPF may be required to provide the QoS Monitoring on the UL and/or DL data rate measurement.
 The PSA UPF may be required to monitor data rate report from the NG-RAN.

 The QoS Monitoring on the UL and/or DL data rate measurement is per QoS flow level, or per PDU Session level.
 And it can be applied to a Non-GBR or GBR QoS flow.

-According to the QoS Monitoring request for UL and/or DL data rate from SMF, either the UPF or the NG-RAN is required to initiate data rate measurement for a QoS Flow based on the QoS Monitoring request from SMF and may report the measured data rate to the SMF as instructed by the SMF.
+According to the QoS Monitoring request for UL and/or DL data rate from SMF, either the PSA UPF or the NG-RAN is required to initiate data rate measurement for a QoS Flow based on the QoS Monitoring request from SMF and may report the measured data rate to the SMF as instructed by the SMF.

 Editor's note: It is pending for RAN WGs to confirm whether providing data rate information for QoS Flow to the CN can be included or not in Release-18.